Derms Agree: These Are the 10 Best After-Sun Products to Repair Summer Skin

 This article was published at an earlier date and has since been updated.

-Kaitlyn McLintock is an Associate Beauty Editor at Who What Wear.
+Kaitlyn McLintock is a Beauty Editor at Who What Wear.
 Although she covers a wide range of topics across a variety of categories, she specializes in celebrity interviews and skincare and wellness content.
-Having lived in Los Angeles and Austin, Texas, she recently relocated back to her home state of Michigan where she works remotely.
-Prior to Who What Wear, she freelanced for a variety of industry-leading digital publications, including InStyle, The Zoe Report, Bustle, Hello Giggles, and Coveteur.
-Before that, she held a long-term internship and subsequent contributor position at Byrdie.
-When she's not writing, researching, or testing the latest and greatest beauty products, she's working her way through an ever-growing book collection, swimming in the Great Lakes, or spending time with family.
+Having lived in Los Angeles, California, and Austin, Texas, she has since relocated to her home state of Michigan.
+Before Who What Wear, she freelanced for a variety of industry-leading publications, including Byrdie, InStyle, The Zoe Report, Bustle, and more.
+When she's not writing, researching, or testing the latest and greatest beauty products, she's working through an ever-growing book collection, swimming in the Great Lakes, or spending time with family.

 -